 Safeguard your pet from household hazards

-The same household hazards for children pose a very serious threats to our pets.
+The same household hazards for children pose a very serious threat to our pets.

 We talk about baby-proofing our homes and we know about the importance of keeping harmful materials out of the reach of small children; but what about safeguarding our furry family members from the multitude household hazards for pets that we find all around us?
 Our animal companions play an important role in our lives, and often they are members of our families and share our homes.